qtiuto/lua-for-android/README.md

        --super and interfaces can't be nil at the same time

-       methods=function (...) end,--function to handle all method call
+       methods=function (...) end,--function to handle the only method of a functional interface or {
-       or {
-        methodName=function(...) end,--function to handle all method
-        --with the same name
+        methodName=function(...) end,--function to handle all method with the same name

         or
         {
          [param types...,function (...) end]...--handle specific method